hsutter/cppfront/docs/cpp2/functions.md

 A function call like `x.f()` is a unified function call syntax (aka UFCS) call.
 It will call a member function if one is available, and otherwise will call `f(x)`.
 Having UFCS is important for generic code that may want to call a member or a non-member function, whichever is available.
 It's also important to enable fluid programming styles and natural IDE autocompletion support.

-An operator notation call like `a + b` will call an overloaded operator function if one is available, as usual in C++.
+An operator notation call like `#!cpp a + b` will call an overloaded operator function if one is available, as usual in C++.

 For example: